-- ➤ To allow network utility operators conditional access to the reserve for the purpose of inspection, maintenance, ongoing operation and upgrading of existing utility infrastructure. - ➤ To ensure adverse effects of network utility infrastructure on the reserve values, users and neighbours are able to be avoided, remedied, compensated or mitigated. - ➤ To permit network utility infrastructure only where it is deemed essential for the reserve.
+- To allow network utility operators conditional access to the reserve for the purpose of inspection, maintenance, ongoing operation and upgrading of existing utility infrastructure. - To ensure adverse effects of network utility infrastructure on the reserve values, users and neighbours are able to be avoided, remedied, compensated or mitigated. - To permit network utility infrastructure only where it is deemed essential for the reserve or benefits (including wellbeing) to the ratepayer outweigh the costs (impact to reserve).

-- 3.8.1 No new network utility infrastructure will be permitted on Elizabeth Park unless a definite benefit to Elizabeth Park can be established.
-Any new network utility infrastructure deemed essential for a reserve shall be laid underground. - 3.8.2 Council will permit network utility operators conditional access to reserve land to inspect, maintain, operate or upgrade existing works, subject to the provisions of the relevant empowering Acts, the Reserves Act 1977 and conditions of Council. - 3.8.3 The utility provider is responsible for all costs associated with temporary closures of the reserve and the costs of reinstatement in the event of damage to the reserve from the network utility infrastructure. - 3.8.4 Network utility operators must supply a useable and up-to-date "as built" infrastructure plan in a form and detail agreed with Council officers, including information regarding their location on the reserve as a condition of any occupation agreement.
+- 3.11.1 No new network utility infrastructure will be permitted on Elizabeth Park unless a definite benefit to Elizabeth Park can be established.
+Any new network utility infrastructure deemed essential for a reserve shall be laid underground. - 3.11.2 Council will permit network utility operators conditional access to reserve land to inspect, maintain, operate or upgrade existing works, subject to the provisions of the relevant empowering Acts, the Reserves Act 1977 and conditions of Council. - 3.11.3 The utility provider is responsible for all costs associated with temporary closures of the reserve and the costs of reinstatement in the event of damage to the reserve from the network utility infrastructure. - 3.11.4 Network utility operators must supply a useable and up-to-date "as built" infrastructure plan in a form and detail agreed with Council officers, including information regarding their location on the reserve as a condition of any occupation agreement.

-3.9 SIGNS
+3.12 Signs

 Signs inform the public of their responsibilities as users of the reserve and advise users of the management and maintenance responsibilities of the reserve and its facilities.

 Signs are also used as a way of educating and informing the public on features of parks and reserves and should make it easier for users to find their way around parks and reserves and locate areas of interest.